 - Does your doctor say your condition will last for at least one year or result in your death?
 If your condition improves enough for you to start working again in less than 12 months, your claim’s automatically denied.

 - Are you at least 18 years old, but younger than 64?
 Again, SSDI is a disability insurance program that covers working-age people in the United States.
 If you’re too young and haven’t earned 40 work credits, you might not qualify.
 But if you’re already at or past your full retirement age, then you’re no longer eligible for SSDI.
-Read this to learn why you cannot receive regular Social Security and SSDI at the same time.
+That’s because SSDI converts into regular Social Security payments once you reach your FRA.